Skip to content

 What Sets Us Apart?

-UR Medicine's Comprehensive Stroke Center offers world-class treatment and prevention of stroke, including the region’s only Mobile Stroke Unit and dedicated Neuromedicine Intensive Care Unit.
+UR Medicine's Comprehensive Stroke Center offers world-class treatment and prevention of stroke, including the Rochester metropolitan area and surrounding region's only Mobile Stroke Unit and dedicated Neuromedicine Intensive Care Unit.
 The Mobile Stroke Unit drives to people having strokes, saving precious time in delivering life-saving care.
 The Neuromedicine Intensive Care Unit treats critically ill patients with complex neurosurgical illnesses.

-Our facilities include the most advanced MRI and CT capabilities, the only dedicated neurointensive care unit, and our region’s only hybrid intraoperative/endovascular biplane angiosuite—technology that improves safety, quality of care, and capacity for complex procedures.
+Our facilities include the most advanced MRI and CT capabilities, dedicated neurointensive care unit, and hybrid intraoperative/endovascular biplane angiosuite—technology that improves safety, quality of care, and capacity for complex procedures.

 Our neurosurgeons have extensive, subspecialty training in life-saving surgeries.
-We perform the largest number of these procedures in the region.
+We perform the largest number of these procedures in the Rochester metropolitan area and surrounding region.

 Providers